shikhu51197/UsedCarbuyAssign/README.md

 ✨Login: After successfully signing up, users are redirected to the login page to authenticate themselves.

-✨Add Mentor Profile: Following a successful login, users are taken to the "Add Mentor" page.
-Here, users have the opportunity to add themselves as mentors to the platform, enhancing its mentorship network.
+✨Add Car : Following a successful login, users are taken to the "Add Car" page.

-✨Mentor List: Once the mentor profile setup is complete, users are directed to the "Mentor" page.
-This page lists all available mentors, allowing users to browse through their profiles.
+✨OEM List: Once the Cars profile setup is complete, users are directed to the "Car" page.
+This page lists all available cars, allowing users to browse through their profiles.

-✨View Mentor Profile: Users can select a mentor from the list and click on "View Mentor" to access a detailed mentor profile.
+✨View car Profile: Users can select a mentor from the list and click on "Load More" to access a detailed car profile.

-✨Book a Mentor: Within the mentor's profile, users can select a date and initiate the booking process.
-This feature streamlines the appointment scheduling process, making it convenient for users to secure mentorship sessions.

-✨Confirmation and Return: Upon successfully booking a mentor, users are redirected to the home page, where they can explore further options.
-A logout feature is also accessible, ensuring user security.
+✨Edit and delete car data from dealers' page .